 Where the request is for the young person to return home immediately, (under Section 20(8)) careful consideration should be given as to whether the request puts the child at risk of immediate Significant Harm.
 If this is the case, then the procedure for seeking an Emergency Protection Order (or, where appropriate, Police Protection) should be considered;

-For young people where the placement end is unplanned; the young person will remain a looked after child under S20 until the case has been presented at the Edge of Care Panel (where the Nominated Officer will approve the reunification plan).
-If the young person chooses to leave a regulated placement and/or requests that they are discharged from S20 care, the Social Worker will update the Pathway Plan Assessment and seek to arrange a LAC Review within 28 days.
+For young people where the placement end is unplanned; the young person will remain a looked after child under Section 20 until the case has been presented to the Director, via the HoS and Assistant Director who will approve the reunification plan).
+If the young person chooses to leave a regulated placement and/or requests that they are discharged from Section 20 care, the Social Worker will update the Pathway Plan Assessment and seek to arrange a Looked After Review within 28 days.

 In all cases where a 16 or 17 year old young person leaving care has been Looked After for a period, or periods, totalling 13 weeks which started after their 14th birthday then they should be considered as a relevant child.